 The California Poppy is the rock star of West Coast blooms — lightly scented, easy to spot, and graced with

 broad petals in various shades of orange, red, white, gold, and pink.
 It proliferates in vast quantities across

 meadows and hillsides all over the state of California.

 In addition to California poppy, several other kinds of wildflowers with different colors are also blooming

 beautifully accompanying the California poppies on Coyote Hills.

-We came to this park two times: first time in late afternoon at 4 PM on April 1, 2018 and the second time in
+We came to this park three times: first time in late afternoon at 4 PM on April 1, 2018 and the second time in

 the morning at 10 AM on April 3, 2018.
 The first time was too late in the day and most California poppy